shiavault/shiavault-library/books/the-elixir-of-love/14-spiritual-perfections.md

 "We are not destined to get on this one"

 The bus filled up and left.
 The second bus came and the Shaykh said the same again.
-The passengers rushed to the bus and got on, but tbe Shaykh and his friends were left behind.
+The passengers rushed to the bus and got on, but the Shaykh and his friends were left behind.
 The third bus arrived, but this time too the crowd rushed on and the Shaykh and his companions did not happen to get on.
 The bus driver tried to get the bus started up, but whatever